 Viewers were annoyed by this practice, and the block had several different petitions calling for its cancellation; a search for it on Google will bring up its Wikipedia page and, from there, nothing but loathing for it.
 The network quickly gave up on having a Twitter account for the show (one alleged to be "real" was clearly a racist parody), while they gave up on their Facebook outside of one brave social media manager a few months later; it finally ended after Labor Day 2013 with a quiet cancellation after the summer break.
 It spawned an entire series of rants done by The Archfiend.

 - Australia's Naughtiest Home Videos was a 1992 one-off comedy special that featured Doug Mulray as its host.
 Although its content was beyond what would be shown on, say, American television, it probably wouldn't have sparked controversy had the late Kerry Packer, then-owner of its broadcaster Nine Network, not viewed bits of it at a dinner, called the network, and angrily yelled at them to "Get that shit off the air!".
-Within minutes, it cut to an Ad Bumper stating the rest of the program couldn't be shown for "technical reasons" and it was cancelled midway through its first episode to make way for reruns of Cheers.note On August 28, 2008, the special was rebroadcast for the very first time in 16 years alongside monologues from Bert Newton, and when Australian viewers tuned in, they could easily see why Mr. Packer flipped his lid; Mulray made unfunny quips over clips of kangaroos getting their balls twisted by children, animals doing it in public, people getting it on in front of the camera, Mulray talking about "bosoms", and a naked man falling out of a shower.
+Within minutes, it cut to an Ad Bumper stating the rest of the program couldn't be shown for "technical reasons" and it was cancelled midway through its first episode to make way for reruns of Cheers.note On August 28, 2008, the special was rebroadcast for the very first time in 16 years alongside monologues from Bert Newton, and when Australian viewers tuned in, they could easily see why Mr. Packer flipped his lid; Mulray made unfunny quips over clips of kangaroos getting their testicles twisted by children, animals mating in public, people performing sexual activities in front of the camera, Mulray talking about "bosoms", and a naked man falling out of a shower.
 A truly one-joke premise, it's astounding how it ever wound up being aired at all, let alone being preempted in the middle of its broadcast, and much of the crew who were associated with the special were fired after the controversy.